 People, rather than interior designers create the ambiance at these bars.
 Expect an increasingly raucous atmosphere as the night progresses.
-The environment is relaxed, making it easier for visitors to pick up conversations and get to know some eccentric locals.
+The environment is relaxed, making it easier for visitors to pick up conversations, and it's at these bars that you're most likely to get to know some uber-cool eccentric locals.

 Those looking to passionately debate Hungarian political history will find themselves at home in this bar, set along what used to be a quiet street on the park.
 Kisüzem, with its above-average bar food, range of exotic tea options, and Sunday night live music is a popular place to congregate for the Budapest intelligentsia and artist communities.
 The industrial space with high ceilings harmoniously lends itself to the exposed brick interior and use of concrete for table tops and other interior fittings.
 The continuously changing contemporary art pieces on the walls provide the backdrop.

 Kék Ló (Blue Horse) is a hidden gem of a bar located outside of Budapest's main tourist zones within the outer part of District 8.
 Despite looking similar to many of its eclectically (over)designed peers, Kék Ló beats out other run-of-the-mill ruin bars.
 Highlights include a friendly service, a selection of local and international craft beers, cheap food including vegan and vegetarian options, regular live music (experimental, jazz, and folk varieties featuring local artists), which cohesively provide a welcome addition to the standard ruin bar repertoire.
 Kék Ló combines their bar with a pop-up boutique on the upper deck, selling upcycled clothing by owner & fashion designer Virág Tóth.